matszpk/clgpustress/README.md

 - kitersNum - number of iteration of core computation within single memory access
 - inputAndOutput - enables input/output mode
 - testType - test (builtin kernel) (0-2). tests are described in supported tests section
-- groupSize - work group size (by default is maxWorkGroupSize)
+- groupSize - work group size (by default or if zero, program chooses maxWorkGroupSize)

 You can choose these parameter by using following options: